flex-height

 Extended equipment lifespan

-By addressing minor issues before they become major problems, preventative maintenance can significantly extend the life of equipment.
+By addressing minor issues before they become major problems, preventive maintenance can significantly extend the lifespan of equipment.

-Fixed maintenance schedules may result in performing unnecessary maintenance, leading to wasted resources.
+Fixed maintenance schedules may result in carrying out unnecessary maintenance, leading to wasted resources.

 Planning and resource requirements